phrozen/gestrada.dev/content/posts/the-game-of-life/index.md

 y = i / width
 ```

 In a 1D array, we store each row(y) of pixels one after the other, so we need to always use the width to know when each of those rows end and the next one begins.
-Conversions are very straight forward, but it's worth noting that depending on the language and platform, one has to be careful that `y` might be a floating point number, and we can only index arrays with integer numbers so let's be careful move on.
+Conversions are very straightforward, but it's worth noting that depending on the language and platform, one has to be careful that `y` might be a floating point number, and we can only index arrays with `integer` numbers, so let's be careful and move on.
 One thing to note about 1D arrays, is that they are already toroidally bound (of sorts 😅) on the x axis!
 That means that for `x == width` if we do `x + 1`, what usually would be an `out of bounds` error on 2D arrays, in a 1D array, we just get the first item of the next row (on the other side of the screen).
 Not perfect but it will be good enough for this use case, we will bound the y axis later on too.

 The next step would be seeding our initial state with random live cells.
 In a 2D array we could simply iterate over it and randomly set the cell state, but this will always give us approximately 50% of live/dead cells each time (just like flipping a coin).
 With 1D arrays on the other hand, we can define a percentage of live cells to seed our initial state, then generate that percentage of random numbers between `0` and `size` and use them as index to set those cells to a live state.
 Definitely faster, simpler and more flexible.
 Declare our `percentage` at the top and create our seed function.